drom/reqack/README.md

 JavaScript Tool set to construct, transform and analyze digital circuits based on elastic transactional protocol and Request-Acknowledge [handshake](./docs/controller.md).

+User describes circuit JavaScript API, add standard components from the library, or create new componets.

+User can transform constructed circuit by changing buffer capacity or performing other correct by construction transformations.

 ## Use

 ### Node.js